Harshil2107/gem5-resources-repo/src/ubuntu-generic-diskimages/BUILDING.md

   chmod u+s /path/to/gem5-bridge
   ```

-### Adding more libraries
+## Extending the disk image with custom files and scripts

-- You can add more libraries to the disk image by updating the `post-installation.sh` script.
+- You can add more packages to the disk image by updating the `post-installation.sh` script.
 - To add files from host to the disk image you can add a file provisioner with source as path in host and destination as path in the image.

 ```hcl